-The purpose of my work is to make significant advances in the understanding and treatment of mental health disorders, particularly delusions and hallucinations.
+The purpose of my work is to make significant advances in the understanding and treatment of mental health disorders, particularly the problem of paranoia.
 Drawing on a variety of approaches, including epidemiological studies, psychological experiments, clinical trials, and a ground-breaking virtual reality laboratory, I use the theoretical knowledge to develop carefully tested psychological treatments that will truly make a difference.

 At the moment several randomised controlled treatment trials are in progress.
 This includes a test of a new targeted, personalised psychological treatment for persecutory delusions, called the Feeling Safe Programme.
 This is a translational treatment built upon advances by my research group in the theoretical understanding of paranoia.
 The target is a recovery rate of 50% for persecutory delusions that have not responded to previous treatment.
 There are also a number of studies running that will lead to a greater understanding of the causes of psychotic experiences.
-The research is supported by the NHS National Institute of Health Research, UK Medical Research Council (MRC), and the Wellcome Trust.
+The research is supported by the National Institute of Health and Care Research (NIHR), UK Medical Research Council (MRC), and the Wellcome Trust.

 I’m also committed to making knowledge of the best psychological research and treatments for mental health problems available to the general public.
 Therefore I’ve written a number of popular science books on mental health issues.
 The latest to appear is The Stressed Sex: Uncovering the Truth about Men, Women, and Mental Health, which sets out to answer a simple, but crucial, question: are rates of psychological disorder different for men and women?
 This important issue has been largely ignored in all the debates raging about gender differences.